 Alongside our series of print publications, we’ve created a number of digital supplements, all of which are free to download from this page (as PDFs).
 These range from introductory poem-samplers to themed selections of essays.

-The second themed supplement, Soft Borders, explores the relationship between perception and place, and the rethinking of place that occurs when we vary the focus and scale of our attention to a particular locale, or attempt to read one environment through another.
+The second themed supplement, Soft Borders (June 2020), explores the relationship between perception and place, and the rethinking of place that occurs when we vary the focus and scale of our attention to a particular locale, or attempt to read one environment through another.

 In their contributions, Matthew Clegg, Angelina D’Roza and Pete Green foreground the shifts in perception that transform our understanding of place (and, perhaps, ourselves), while Alistair Noon considers the movement of poetry across geographical and linguistic borders towards an ‘imaginative translocality’.
 Click here to read and download the PDF.